 What is an interest rate?

-An interest rate is the amount you have to pay to borrow money, and it’s calculated as a percentage of the principal amount.
-For example, if you borrow $100,000 at 5% interest, then you’ll need to repay $105,000 in total.
+Interest is the amount you have to pay to borrow money.
+An interest rate is the percentage of the principal amount that you owe.
+For example, if you borrow $100,000 at a 5% interest rate, then your interest is $5,000, and you’ll need to repay $105,000 in total.

-Interest rates may vary from under 5% to over 20% depending on your lending profile, the style of financing you select, and the national rate set by the Federal Reserve (more on this below).
+Interest rates can vary from under 5% to over 20% depending on your business credit profile, the type of financing you select, and the national federal funds rate set by the Federal Reserve (more on this below).

-It’s a common misconception that only business savings accounts will generate a return.
-But the best business checking accounts will let you earn interest on your operating balances––saving you the trouble of transferring money back and forth between accounts.
+While high interest rates increase the cost of borrowing, they can also work in your favor: You can earn interest on your balance when you deposit money into a business bank account.
+It’s a common misconception that only business savings accounts will generate a return—the best business checking accounts will let you earn interest on your operating balances, saving you the trouble of transferring money back and forth between accounts.

 What’s the difference between APR and APY?

-The annual percentage rate (APR) is the yearly interest that you will pay for any sum that you borrow.
-On the other hand, the annual percentage yield (APY) is the yearly interest that you will earn on any interest-bearing accounts.
+The annual percentage rate (APR) is the yearly interest you’ll pay for any sum that you borrow.
+On the other hand, the annual percentage yield (APY) is the yearly interest that you will earn from an interest-bearing account.

 The most common use of an APR is when you borrow money with a loan.
-For example, if you take out a $10,000 business loan with 5% APR, then you will be required to pay 5% interest on the outstanding principal until the loan is repaid.
+For example, if you take out a $10,000 business loan with 5% APR, then you’ll be required to pay 5% interest on the outstanding principal until the loan is repaid.

 On the other hand, the most common use of APY is when you open a business checking account that earns interest.
-For example, if you deposit $10,000 into a high-yield checking account that generates 2.0% APY, then you will earn 2.0% on your balance.
+For example, if you deposit $10,000 into a high-yield checking account that generates 1.5% APY, then you’ll earn 1.5% on your balance.
 Of course, interest rates are in a constant state of flux and earned interest is typically paid out on a monthly basis, depending on how your bank calculates interest.

 Earn more and pay less with Bluevine Business Checking.